- Posted by Veselin Mijuskovic

 As more and more companies move their legacy applications and/or infrastructures in the cloud, doing so via adopting the PaaS model has proven to be the most optimal solution.
 Migrating a company’s apps and databases from on-premise hardware systems to a cloud-based environment is a much cheaper option overall, especially in the long run as PaaS is less expensive to deploy and maintain.

-When a business operates on legacy hardware, it typically requires dedicated and skilful staff to keep this architecture optimized, operable and properly maintained.
+When a business operates on legacy hardware, it typically requires dedicated and skillful staff to keep this architecture optimized, operable and properly maintained.
 With PaaS, you’re basically outsourcing these menial tasks and thus cutting down both hardware costs and staffing needs, while at the same time making your apps more scalable and much easier to monitor, distribute, and maintain.
 As most PaaS vendors tend to provide additional cloud services and tools, utilizing PaaS also improves functionality, security, and monitoring.

 2. SaaS Application Development

 Perhaps the most common PaaS use case involves the process of SaaS application development, as SaaS deliverables provide highly flexible solutions and tools that can help teams easily facilitate the process of cloud application development – including all the aspects of such projects, from brainstorming/organizing to development/testing/deployment.
-PaaS allows SaaS developing businesses to plan ahead, iterate quickly, update apps, alter data, scale and achieve high accessibility, bandwidth, and storage.
+PaaS allows SaaS-developing businesses to plan ahead, iterate quickly, update apps, alter data, scale and achieve high accessibility, bandwidth, and storage.

 3. Cross-platform Application Backends